chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    ``http://my_automate_server.example.org/data-collector/v0/``.

 ``data_collector['token']``
    Legacy configuration for shared data collector security token.
 When configured, the token will be passed as an HTTP header named ``x-data-collector-token`` which the server can choose to accept or reject.
+As of Chef server 12.14, this is no longer the preferred command.

-   Please use the :ref:`ctl_chef_server_secrets_management` commands instead: ``chef-server-ctl set-secret data_collector token``.
+   Please use ``chef-server-ctl set-secret data_collector token`` from the :ref:`ctl_chef_server_secrets_management` commands.

 ``data_collector['timeout']``
    The amount of time (in milliseconds) before a request to the data collector API times out.
 Default value: `30000`.